 Safe and Affordable Funding for Equity and Resilience (SAFER)

 The SAFER program is a set of tools, funding, sources, and regulatory authorities designed to ensure Californians who currently lack safe and affordable drinking water receive it as quickly as possible.
+The SAFER program is supported by multiple divisions of the State Water Board.
+GAMA program staff provide estimates on where domestic wells and state small water systems are at potential risk of accessing groundwater that does not meet primary drinking water standards (methodology details are available from the splash screen of the Aquifer Risk Map web tool).
 Domestic wells (< 5 service connections) and state small water systems (5 to 15 service connections) are not regulated by the state, and therefore do not have comprehensive water quality or location data available.

 The Aquifer Risk Map assesses the risk to these systems using existing water quality data to estimate contaminant concentrations.
 The Aquifer Risk Map is mandated by SB 200 (2019) and updated yearly by GAMA staff.
 In addition to the web tool, the location and number of at-risk domestic wells and state small water system is published in the yearly Needs Assessment Report.